mtorpey/wooden-ships/3-advanced.md

     (anchored by the bow).
 A ship anchored by its stern will pivot on its stern hex when turning, while a ship anchored by its bow will pivot on its bow hex when turning.

 4. Ships on springs can be turned up to 120 degrees left or right during the movement execution phase.
 Ships being turned on springs cannot reload or fire during that phase, although repairs can be made and melees fought.

 5. The effect of anchoring on firing is found in the Advanced modifiers of the HDT.

-6. A ship can up-anchor by writing the symbol "(A)" in the notes column of the quot;log" for two consecutive turns.
+6. A ship can up-anchor by writing the symbol "(A)" in the notes column of the "log" for two consecutive turns.
 On the turn following the completion of this, the ship can resume normal maneuvering.
 During the two turns that a ship is up-anchoring, she cannot load or fire her guns, make repairs, or engage in melees.
 A ship is not considered anchored while up-anchoring.

 7. A ship can cut anchors by writing "a" in the notes column of the "log".
 The turn following this notation, the ship can resume normal maneuvering.
 Once a ship has cut its anchors, it cannot be anchored again.

-(Header missing...)
+### D. Turning

 Ships which did not move from their bow hex during the previous movement execution phase are limited in their movement by the following